doraeminemon/doraeminemon.github.io/docs/README.md

 ## Personal projects

+### Miracle Group website
+Got me toying with a lot of new tools tailwind-css, netlify/gatsby CMS, webgl shader.
+Sadly project got cut halfway due to client dropping contract.
+Got pretty far with Netlify CMS & Tailwind, these are both productive tools which can be used in production.
+WebGL is such a beast to master because it's related to OpenGL.

 ### Vietnamese thesaurus – DongNghia.vn
 -	Currently early stage
 -	Classic RESTful website to experiment with Phoenix framework